* * * NEW * * *

 For information on all of the above and other scholarships please consult the Durham University Scholarships website and funding database, or the more specific information on funding opportunities for postgraduates in the Arts and Humanities.

-Candidates of any nationality can apply for an MA Scholarship.
-Awards are only open to full-time applicants who are applying to join either a taught or research programme commencing in October 2015.
+Candidates of any nationality can apply for an MA Bursary.
+Awards are only open to full-time applicants who are applying to join either a taught or research programme commencing in October 2016.

-To apply for a MA Scholarship you must complete and submit an online admissions application form.
-Part of this form asks you how you intend to finance your studies and in response to this question you must enter that you wish to be considered for an MA Scholarship.
+To apply for an MA Bursary you must complete and submit an online admissions application form.
+Part of this form asks you how you intend to finance your studies and in response to this question you must enter that you wish to be considered for a Faculty MA Bursary.

-Within your online application form you must detail the different elements of the programme on which you plan to study.
-This should be up to 750 words in length and address the following questions:
+Within your online application form you must state the different elements of the programme you intend to study.
+This statement should be no more than 750 words and address the following questions:

-- Which modules, compulsory and/or optional, are you planning to take?
+- Which modules, compulsory and optional, are you planning to take?

 - What research project are you intending to undertake for your dissertation?

-- How do the different elements of your programme fit together to provide the foundation for a future PhD?
+- How do the different elements of your programme provide a firm foundation for a future PhD?

-Alternatively, you may send this as a separate document to the Postgraduate Admissions Secretary (firstname.lastname@example.org) marked clearly with your name and the title “MA Scholarship Case for Support”.
+Alternatively, you may send this statement as a separate document to the Postgraduate Admissions Secretary & Scholarships (firstname.lastname@example.org) marked clearly with your name and the title “MA Bursary Case for Support”.

-If you have already submitted your online application form and did not enter that you wish to be considered for an MA Scholarship you must notify the Department before the deadline.
+If you have already submitted your online application form and did not indicate that you wish to be considered for an MA Bursary you must notify the Department before the deadline.

-Candidates are strongly encouraged to submit their application as soon as possible.
-The departmental deadline by which you must submit your application and ALL supporting documentation is midnight on 31st December 2014.
+Candidates Candidates are strongly encouraged to submit their application as soon as possible.
+The departmental deadline by which you must submit your application and ALL supporting documentation is midnight on 3rd January 2016.
 Please note that this deadline may be earlier than that published on the University web pages.
-This reflects the exceptionally large number of applications received in this department every year and is to allow the department to make full and careful consideration of each applicant.
+This reflects the exceptionally large number of applications received in this department every year and it allows us to fully and carefully consider each application.

-It is YOUR responsibility to ensure that ALL documents (including supporting references) reach us by this date.
+It is YOUR responsibility to ensure that ALL documents (including supporting references) reach us by the due date.

-Faculty will inform successful candidates by the end of February.
+Faculty will notify successful candidates by the end of February.

 For more information, please contact the Postgraduate Admissions Secretary.